-Domination saw the light of day in 1995 as the follow up to Covenant.
-It continues the theme of alphabetically sequenced album titles (Altars, Blessed, Covenant.. ).
+Domination saw the light of day in 1995 as the follow-up to Covenant.
+It continues the theme of alphabetically sequenced album titles (Altars, Blessed, Covenant).
 Domination is the final Morbid Angel album to feature Vincent until Illud Divinum Insanus and the first to feature guitarist and producer extraordinaire Erik Rutan.
-Many regard Domination to be the first in a series of lacklustre albums from Morbid Angel.
+Many regard Domination as the first in a series of lacklustre albums from Morbid Angel.

 I find Domination a rightful inclusion as the fourth of five albums overwhelmingly penned by Azagthoth that can and should be considered classic death metal for the ages.

 So why is Domination considered a lacklustre release by many?
-The album cover is not the bands most significant moment, to be sure.
-It’s as if Azagthoth discovered the 1995 equivalent of Photoshop, which demonstrates the limitations of digital graphic design in that era.
-It looks like an eighth graders art project with stark hues of green, purple, and grey dominating the bands signature pentagram motif.
+The album cover is not the band’s most significant moment, to be sure.
+It’s as if Azagthoth discovered the 1995 equivalent of Photoshop, demonstrating the limitations of digital graphic design in that era.
+It looks like an eighth graders art project with stark green, purple, and grey hues dominating the band’s signature pentagram motif.

 Is Formulas Fatal to the Flesh the greatest extreme metal guitar hero album?

 In 1996 Morbid Angel released the live album Entangled in Chaos, featuring tracks taken from the band’s first three albums.
 It’s a swan song for Vincent, and it was released the year of his departure from Morbid Angel.

 1998’s Formulas Fatal to the Flesh is the first album to feature bassist and vocalist Steve Tucker.
 Tucker was a relative unknown before his recruitment and had big shoes to fill.